Cognigy/Documentation/docs/en/docs/insights/dashboard-live-agent.md

 ### Live Agent Escalations

-Indicates the number of sessions in which a customer contacts a human agent.
+Indicates the number of handovers.
+The handover occurs when a virtual agent transfers the conversation to a human agent.
 Multiple handovers may occur during a session.

 Source table: